magejosh/wizards-choice/docs/code_documentation.md

 ### EnhancedSpellSystem.js

-The `EnhancedSpellSystem` class handles spell creation, selection, progression, and unlocking.
+The `EnhancedSpellSystem` class handles spell creation, selection, progression, unlocking, and card drawing mechanics.

 **Key Methods:**
 - `init()`: Initializes the spell system
-- `initializeSpellTypes()`: Defines all available spells
+- `defineSpells()`: Defines all available spells
-- `initializeSpellTrees()`: Sets up progression paths for spells
-- `unlockNewSpell(difficulty)`: Unlocks a new spell based on difficulty
 - `getSpellById(spellId)`: Retrieves a spell by its ID
+- `unlockSpell(spellId)`: Unlocks a new spell or improves an existing one
+- `improveSpell(spellId)`: Improves an existing spell by reducing mana cost or increasing effects
 - `saveProgress()`: Saves player progress to local storage
+- `initializeSpellHand()`: Sets up the initial spell hand for battle
+- `refillSpellHand()`: Draws cards to fill the player's hand to maximum size
+- `drawSpellFromDeck()`: Draws a random spell from the deck
+- `removeSpellFromHand(spellId)`: Removes a spell from hand after casting
+- `isSpellInHand(spellId)`: Checks if a spell is in the player's hand
+- `getSpellOptionsForLevelUp(defeatedEnemySpells)`: Gets spell options for level-up (1 from defeated enemy, 2 random)

 ### ProgressionSystem.js